 Bleeding and infections are uncommon but possible side-effects.
 They occur in less than 1% of cases.
 The needle can also damage a blood vessel or nerve.
 This too is extremely rare.

 Over time, repeated injections to the same place can cause the surrounding tissue, such as joint cartilage or bone, to break down.
 Our doctors generally recommend that patients don’t have more than 3-4 injections per year.

 - Are pregnant or may become pregnant before the procedure.

 - Have diabetes or any heart conditions.

 These won’t automatically disqualify you from having a spinal injection.
 However, the information will help you and your doctor make the decision.

-At OSA, we understand that back pain is discouraging and impacts your daily life.
+At OSA, we understand that back pain is discouraging and impacts your daily life, making it hard to live that active Florida lifestyle many of us enjoy.
 When used in a well-rounded recovery program, spinal injections can be a helpful treatment for many patients with back pain.